Semantic-Society/Neologism/README.md

 # How to cite

 We are currently preparing a scientific paper for a peer-reviewed publication.
-Please refer to [references.bib](references.bib) for BibTex references, which we will continuously update.
+Please refer to [references.bib](references.bib) for BibTex references, which we will update continuously.